You and Me (1974 British TV series): Puppet characters

 Cosmo and Dibs were played by Frances Kay and Francis Wright who puppeteered and voiced the characters throughout the series.
 The puppets were made by Muppet-maker and performer Tim Rose, and the scripts were written by members of the production team and cast.

 Henry the Kangaroo

 From 1981 until 1992 the show also included a regular item featuring Henry the Kangaroo, an animated cartoon incorporating live action.
 The item introduced 'social sight words' such as STOP and EXIT.
 Henry would say each time: 'I'm looking for the words in my book again...'
 His farewell line was: "Toodle-oo from the kangaroo, toodle-oo from me to you".
 Henry was voiced by Nigel Lambert.

 Theme tune

-The Theme was written by Charley Dore, Julian Littman and Karl Johnson, and was originally an acoustic version.
-In 1983 it was replaced with a reggae version performed by UB40 which lasted until the series finished in 1992:
+The theme was written by Charlie Dore, Julian Littman and Karl Johnson, and was originally an acoustic version.
+In 1983, it was replaced with a reggae version performed by UB40 which lasted until the series finished in 1992: